mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 In PyMC the process is much simpler from a user's perspective.
-PyMC uses its knowledge of the probabilistic DAG to automatically generate implementations for the evaluating the likelihood, prior sampling, and posterior sampling.
+PyMC uses its knowledge of the probabilistic DAG to automatically generate implementations for the the likelihood, prior sampling, and posterior sampling.
 In practice, this means calling `pm.sample_prior_predictive()` to get prior samples and `pm.sample_posterior_predictive(posterior_trace)` to get posterior samples.